 Sweet and spicy snack with a slight after kick – scrumptious in a wrap with salad

 The sweetness of this dish owes thanks to the addition of Beetroot Powder.
 Beetroots are super healthy and popularly known to be an exceptional food for the blood, with a specific effect in the lowering of high blood pressure.
 This benefit likely comes from the naturally occurring nitrates in beetroots, which are converted into nitric oxide in the body.
 Nitric oxide, in turn, helps to relax and dilate blood vessels, improving blood flow thus lowering blood pressure.
-Beets are also a unique source of betaine, a nutrient that helps protects cells, proteins, and enzymes from environmental stress.
+Beets are also a unique source of betaine, a nutrient that helps to protect cells, proteins and enzymes from environmental stress.
 It's also known to help fight inflammation and protect internal organs.
 These fabulously spicy/sweet wraps will make a tasty, healthy addition to your lunchbox or summer picnic hamper.

 Continuing on the Egyptian theme, hibiscus, especially from Upper Egypt, is highly prized and the dried calyces used to make hibiscus tea have a beautiful pungent, tart odour.
 Hibiscus tea was a beverage of choice for pharaohs in ancient Egypt.
 To round off our North African journey of tantalising tastes, try our: